Different Ways to Come Up with Cash

 Unique Ways to Increase Your Funds Available for Investment

 Every month, you pay for groceries, gasoline, car insurance, and a host of other necessities to get by in the modern world.
-It would be idiotic to put these on your credit card because the interest rates are so high, you’d very quickly enter negative amortization (where your payments don’t keep pace with the balance of the loan itself, which increases as time passes).
+It would be idiotic to not pay your credit card bill in full each month, because the interest rates are so high that you’d very quickly enter negative amortization (where your payments don’t keep pace with the balance of the loan itself, which increases as time passes).

 2. Expand the pie by generating excess revenue over your fixed expenses.

 Your day job pays for all of your regular expenses.
 It covers your food, shelter, and other basic needs.
 It would be difficult to cut expenses if you are already living on the edge.
 Instead of cutting the pie into different slices and reducing your standard of living, consider expanding the pie by adding highly profitable sidelines to your income.
 In the past, I’ve written about a family member of mine that works for a major airline that uses that job to cover her living expenses, retirement contributions, and health benefits, but started an online business so that all of the excess money could build her investment portfolio, buy a nicer house, and get the quality of furniture she wanted.